MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     >**Note**: If you receive a permissions error, select the **Fix it** button to add the appropriate permissions to continue.

-1. When your project is created, you will be brought by default to the Agents playfround in Azure AI Foundry portal, which should look similar to the following image:
+1. When your project is created, you will be brought by default to the Agents playground in Azure AI Foundry portal, which should look similar to the following image:

     ![Screenshot of a Azure AI project details in Azure AI Foundry portal.](./media/ai-foundry-project-2.png)